cmmartti/fractal-style-schema/README.md

 ## Setup

 This GraphQL API is built on Django.
+Follow the steps below to run it on your machine:

-To run it, first create a virtual environment:
+1. Create a Python virtual environment:

     Python2: `virtualenv venv`

     Python3: `python venv venv`

+2. Activate the virtual environment:

+    Windows: `venv\Scripts\activate`

+    *nix: `source venv/bin/activate`

-Then install dependencies:
+3. Install dependencies:

     `pip install -r requirements.txt`

-Then start the dev server:
+4. Start the dev server:

     `python manage.py runserver`

-Open your browser to localhost:8000/graphql to view the GraphiQL IDE.
+5. Open your browser to localhost:8000/graphql to view the GraphiQL IDE.

 ---